 In 2017, the Company utilized the unrecognized deferred tax asset of P6,587 in 2016 to partially offset the deferred tax liability arising from remeasurements (actuarial gains) amounting to P22,505 in the same year.
 In 2018, the deferred tax liability was derecognized as part of the curtailment of the post-employment defined benefit obligation.

-The curtailment gain is treated as a deduction in the Salaries and employee benefits under Operating Expenses account in the 2018 statement of comprehensive income.
+The curtailment gain is treated as a deduction in the Salaries and employee benefits under Operating Expenses account in the 2018 statement of comprehensive income (see Note 10.2).

 The Company is subject to MCIT, which is computed at 2% of gross income less allowable deductions, as defined under the tax regulations, or RCIT, whichever is higher.
-Accordingly, the Company was liable to pay RCIT in 2018 and 2017, while MCIT in 2016.
+Accordingly, the Company was liable to pay RCIT in 2019 and 2018, and MCIT in 2017.

-In 2018, 2017 and 2016, the Company claimed itemized deductions in computing its income tax due.
+In 2019, 2018 and 2017, the Company claimed itemized deductions in computing its income tax due.